taehyounpark/queryosity/docs/start/conceptual.md

 The nominal and variations of a column can be encapsulted within a *varied* node, which can be treated functionally identical to a nominal-only one except that all nominal+variations are propagated through downstream actions implicitly:

-- Any column definitions and selections evaluated out of varied input columns will be varied.
+- Any dependent columns and selections evaluated out of varied columns will be varied.
-- Any queries performed with varied input columns and/or at varied selections will be varied.
+- Any queries performed with varied columns and/or selections will be varied.

 The propagation proceeds in the following fashion: